carlosmertens/expenses-tracker/README.md

 # Expenses Tracker App

-This is a user-friendly and intuitive expenses tracker app designed to simplify your financial life.
+This is a user-friendly and intuitive supermarket expenses tracker app designed to simplify your financial life.

-Trust me, we all need a good partner or an expenses tracker to have a free of debts life.
+Trust me, we all need a good partner or an expenses tracker to have a free of debts life and someone controlling what you put in the shooping cart every weekk.

+Who is the target intended in this app?

+- But my wife of course
+- Any one who has been using a calculator in their phone to track their budget at the supermarket.

 ## React + TypeScript + Vite